FlyingPhish/PullThatShit/README.md

 Add document group selection so you can only chose to download image filetypes. - DONE

-Add feature to highlight interesting metadata in files and print them out on the screen.
+Add feature to highlight interesting metadata in files and print them out on the screen. - DONE (sample the results)

 Potentially -